-Sharing our notes from a Blockchain study session for our new interns, William and Eleanor, both CompSci undergrads.
-They spent a week researching into the topic with some starting questions, we met to discuss the topic for an hour or so, and then a week or so to write up the topic.
+Sharing our notes from a Blockchain study sessions with our new developers.
+We run these induction sessions when we have new coder joining our team, covering key tech topics like AI, Blockchain, Cloud, big Data, etc. They spent a week researching into the topic with some starting questions, then meet up to discuss the topic for an hour or so, and then a week or so to write up the topic.
 We will update and edit these notes every now and then, and we welcome feedback and comments.
 Thanks.

-OnDemandWorld team, we are working on a new blockchain and AI based recruitment solution with tokenomics.
-TechHub Jobs.
+About Us: OnDemandWorld team, we are working on a new blockchain and AI app solutions.
+Niftnack NFT and TechHub Jobs.
 MVP already on App Store and Google Play.
 We are building the first scalable version now.
 Looking for new junior devs, blockchain devs, full-stack devs, etc. Contact us for more information.
-Remote working mostly in 2021 unless you are in Shanghai already.
+Remote working mostly in 2022 unless you are in Shanghai already.

 Tech Topic 1: Blockchain

 - What is blockchain?
 Why is it special?

 - What is Bitcoin?
 And why is it important?

 - What’s Ethereum?
 What’s ERC20?
 How about defi and NFT?